jaalto/project--emacs-epackage-template/README.rst

     echo upstream > epackage/format

     # ...
 Now edit and remove files as needed in epackage/ dorectory
-    # ... commit, push to Github, contact Sources List mainteiner
+    # ... commit, push to Github

-See section "Hands on example" for shell commads how to create initial files in ``epackage/``.
 Notify `Sources List`_ maintaner about your repository.
-See step 12 in section "Making an epackage".
+More information can be found elsewhere in this document.

 When upstream IS also the packager (Non-Git)
 --------------------------------------------